This post may contain affiliate links. Please read our disclosure policy.

 - Vanilla Extract: Vanilla Extract adds a beautiful flavor itself but it also boosts the flavor of other ingredients around it, like chocolate and brown sugar.

-- Cocoa Powder: I use dutch processed cocoa powder, which just means it has been treated with an alkaline solution.
+- Cocoa Powder: I use dutch processed cocoa powder in this and in my Glazed Chocolate Donuts, which just means it has been treated with an alkaline solution.
 This neutralizes the acidity, which means it will not react with baking soda or baking powder.
 It has a rich, deep flavor and a darker color than other cocoa powders.

-- Sour Cream: Sour cream is essential for the dense texture of this chocolate pound cake.
-It has just enough moisture to hydrate the flour and cocoa powder and enough fat to inhibit the gluten formation.
-It also adds a beautiful flavor.
+- Sour Cream: Sour cream is essential for the dense texture of this chocolate pound cake just as it is in my sour cream pound cake!
+It has just enough moisture to hydrate the flour and cocoa powder, and enough fat to inhibit the gluten formation.

 See the recipe card for full information on ingredients and quantities.

 - Death By Chocolate: Add up to a cup of chocolate chips to the batter before baking.
-And then positively drown the cake in the phenomenally delicious chocolate fudge glaze!
+And then positively drown the cake in phenomenal chocolate fudge glaze!
+You can also make my chocolate bundt cake recipe, which has both cocoa powder and melted chocolate and I poured on a chocolate ganache!

-- Experiment with glaze: This chocolate pound cake recipe would be delightful with my vanilla donut glaze or a cream cheese buttercream.
-You could also use the cream cheese glaze from my cinnamon swirl scones.
+- Experiment with glaze: This chocolate pound cake recipe would be delightful with my vanilla donut glaze, salted caramel sauce or a cream cheese buttercream.
+You could also use the cream cheese glaze from my cinnamon scones.

-- Make a trifle: Use the recipe for this Raspberry Trifle with any leftovers from your chocolate pound cake and you have a brand new dessert to bring to the next function!
-It takes moments to put together, and is a serious stunner.
+- Make a trifle: Use the recipe for this Raspberry Trifle with any leftovers from your chocolate pound cake and you have a brand new dessert!

-- Sour Cream: I almost always bake with full-fat dairy because the fat adds to the texture and intensity of flavor, but low fat versions of sour cream or even Greek yogurt can be substituted in most cases.
-Lower fat sour cream also breaks easier than the full-fat varieties when heated or an acid is added.
-This is generally not catastrophic but it will impact the final texture in a subtle way.
+- Sour Cream: I almost always bake with full-fat dairy because the fat adds to the texture and intensity of flavor.
+Low fat versions or even Greek yogurt can be substituted in most cases, the texture will just be slightly different.

 - Cake Flour: You could certainly substitute cake flour for all-purpose flour, but the resulting texture will be ever so slightly lighter.
 Be sure to sift it!